Brooge Energy (BROG) Plummets After SEC Finds Fraudulent Revenue Recognition – Hagens Berman

-(MENAFN- GlobeNewsWire - Nasdaq) Brooge Energy (BROG) Investors with Substantial Losses Encouraged to Contact Hagens Berman, National Trial Attorneys: Firm Investigating Possible Securities Law Violations
+(MENAFN- GlobeNewsWire - Nasdaq) BROG Investors with Substantial Losses Encouraged to Contact Hagens Berman, National Trial Attorneys: Firm Investigating Possible Securities Law Violations

 Brooge Energy Limited (BROG) Investigation: